babylonlabs-io/networks/bbn-test-5/babylon-validators/README.md

 For example, for the address we used above is `bbn1qh8444k43spt6m8ernm8phxr332k85teavxmuq`, the operator address is `bbnvaloper1qh8444k43spt6m8ernm8phxr332k85teavxmuq`.

-2. Then, inspect your validator's details:
+Next, inspect your validator's details:

 ```shell
 babylond query staking validator <validator-operator-address> --home <path>
 ```

-You should see your validator's configuration, including:
+The output should return your validator's configuration.

 ```yaml
 validator: